baremetal-engine/BareMetal/README.md

 - Who can liberate the next generation of devs from GPU dependence?

 The answer won’t come from billion-dollar boardrooms.
-It will come from **millions of developers** uniting around one mission:
+It will come from **millions of developers** uniting behind one idea:
 > **Make high-end graphics possible for everyone, on any machine.**

 ### ⚖️ The Two Paradigms